Neurodiversity - Inclusivity in the Workplace

 Course summary:

-Lucy Clement is a GP in Leeds who has been on her own personal discovery over the four years since realising she is neurodivergent.
+Lucy Clement is a GP in Leeds who has been on her own personal discovery since realising she is neurodivergent.
 Lucy has confirmed diagnoses of ADHD, dyslexia and autism.
 She is passionate about raising awareness around neurodiversity and helping practices understand neurodivergent people, from both a strengths and challenges perspective.

 Danielle Hann is a GP in Bradford, who has become more and more interested in neurodiversity, especially within the general practice workforce, and how we can all support teams with a more inclusive culture.